Khangnguyen04/seattle-crime-data/README.md

     * Statistical Summary

-        - Compare all 'before MCPP' KPIs against all 'after MCPP' KPIs to see if crime has lessened since it was set in place
+        - Compare all 'before MCPP' KPIs against all 'after MCPP' KPIs to see if offenses reported have increased after its implementation

 ### Analysis 6:
     Which communities have the lowest crime rates and highest crime rates?
 Does population density correlate with crime rates?